OmarBedawi/myMovies/README.md

 ### Used commands during deployment:

-* git add . - to add the files to the staging area.
+* git add -A - to add the files to the staging area.
 * git commit -m "text message here" - to commit the files.
 * git push - to push to origin master branch on to GitHub.
 * git status - to see the current status of the files.